-in the mean time, do update your bookmarks and links. and even if you don't click on my pretty link, i'm gonna transfer you automatically in say 5 seconds with the magic of scripting.
+in the mean time, check out my portfolio site to find my works. and even if you don't click on my pretty link, i'm gonna transfer you automatically in say; 5 seconds with the magic of scripting.

 i’ve had 2 flights to colombo in sri lanka.
 From Dubai to Colombo, we do a transit stop to Malé in the Maldives, so you can imagine how many honeymooners there would be on board.
 Which is both lovely and disgusting as the same time when i’m trying to give them food yet they insist on displaying their affections in public.
 If gobbling up each other fills you up, don’t come back to me complaining you’re hungry.

 Someone once told me to request a seat in the flight deck if we were ever flying over the maldives, so naturally when i had the opportunity to; i did. and it was mind-blowingly beautiful. i refrained from taking any photos (the flight crew aren’t supposed to allow me in in the first place) just so the pilots don’t get into trouble, but imagine seeing little islands dotted around clear blue sea with little brown chalets and a variety of white yachts.

 sunny all year round, unspoiled beaches and incredibly touristic; i can understand why newly wed couples would come here for their honeymoon to do nothing and make sweet lovin’ on the beach (there really is nothing else to do anyway).

 on my airline we always strive to make someone’s day a little more special. hence on occasions when travel agencies actually informs us that they have honeymooners on board, we surprise them with a free cake with a big ‘congrats’ written on it and 2 glasses of champagne.

 most of the time passengers turn up delighted from the little extra attention. however we had this one japanese couple that looked at us quietly unimpressed and said “but we’re not married”. then there was the few seconds of awkward silence between the couple and the crew.